jean-blas/KafkaStatus/README.md

 ```
   acl         Display acls of all or subset topics of a cluster
+  completion  Generate the autocompletion script for the specified shell
   config      Display the config (static and dynamic) for the given cluster
   group       Check group info of a cluster
   health      Check health info of a cluster
   help        Help about any command
   info        Display some stats of the given cluster(s)
+  inventory   Build a ansible-like inventory based on a git branch
   topic       Display topic info of a cluster
 ```